 Valuing the creative journey, instilling creative confidence and a love of the visual arts.

 We've sprung into the spring term with a mix of creativity and colour!

 Year 1 have been experimenting with pastels and colour-mixing with primary colours; Year 2 have been making colour wheels using primary and secondary colours and mixing their own colours; Year 3 have been mixing colours to paint their modroc animals and making drawings that move; Year 4 have finished their colourful ink-wash concertina books and have made some paper sculptures; Year 5 have made colourful surrealist collages, automatic drawings and 3D sculptures and Year 6 have colour-mixed painted backgrounds to use for collage in their War Horse maquettes.

 We are giving all of our children the opportunity to enter a county art competition

 with the theme, 'The Colour of Nature,' which will be judged in spring 2022.

-Children should be encouraged to think about nature all around them to produce a piece of artwork which captures the colour of nature.
+Children were encouraged to think about nature all around them to produce a piece of artwork which captures the colour of nature.
 Through this competition, we would like to promote the health and wellbeing benefits of experiencing nature, as we are aware that children’s mental, physical and emotional health and wellbeing are improved by

 being in and looking at nature.